FernandoBasso/ReadTheDocs-Dev-How-To/docs/databases-sql/index.md

 # Databases and SQL

+SQL stands for Structured Query Language.
+No mater which (relational) database vendor being used (PostgreSQL, MariaDB, etc.), the language to work with the data and other aspects is the SQL language.
+SQL does much more than just *query* data, though.

+It is common to pronounce SQL as three letters S Q L (and not as the word “sequel”), which means we say “*an* SQL statement” rather than “*a* SQL (sequel) statement”.

 Some notes, concepts, ideas, examples and guides on how to do work with:

 - Data Definition Language (DDL).